AppSecure-nrw/security-belts/white/think-about-where-the-journey-is-going.md

 Achieving the highest Security Belt might not make economic sense and may therefore not be necessary.

 - Estimate which Security Belt might be sufficient for the business criticality of your software.
+Your estimate might be just a first guess but not the last.
 - Commit on your estimation with your product owner.
 - Challenge your estimation after each achieved Security Belt.
 Since you should have a better understanding of security, your estimation should become more profound.